jtremback/avocado/readme.md

 # Avocado

-Run `npm start` to start a state channel server.
-Then give it commands with `npm run cli`.
-For example, you can try `npm run cli test_cli`.
-Run `npm run offchain_tests` to test the integration of contract and offchain code.

 This is a project demonstrating a generalized, low-level state channel.

 *What is a state channel?* A state channel is a way for two or more parties to maintain a state (any sequence of bytes) between them, being able to keep it updated without having to trust each other.
 This state can then be committed to the blockchain, at which point actions may be taken on it, such as releasing tokens from escrow.
 Participants in the channel exchanged signed state update transactions, and can close the channel at any time with confidence that the last valid update transaction will be honored.
 Because only the last update transaction is sent to the blockchain, they can be used to create very scalable systems.
 [Here's](http://www.jeffcoleman.ca/state-channels/) an easy explanation of state channels.